jokull/blog/src/_posts/radix-plus-framer-motion/post.md

 I hope the combination of libraries presented here has given you some ideas for how to create more accessible and good looking interactive components for your project.
 A great place to explore good component practises is [github.com/shadcn/ui](http://github.com/shadcn/ui) - a great collection of components using Radix UI and Tailwind.
+In fact - this component is largely based on shadcn's dialog wrapper.